The Natural (film)

 The Natural is a 1984 American sports drama film based on Bernard Malamud's 1952 novel of the same name, directed by Barry Levinson, and starring Robert Redford, Robert Duvall, Glenn Close, Kim Basinger, Wilford Brimley, Barbara Hershey, Robert Prosky and Richard Farnsworth.
-Like the novel, the film recounts the experiences of Roy Hobbs, an individual with great "natural" baseball talent, spanning the decades of Roy's career.
+Like the novel, the film recounts the experiences of Roy Hobbs, a man with great "natural" baseball talent, spanning his long but interrupted career in the sport.
 In direct contrast to the novel, the film ends on a positive tone.
-It was the first film produced by TriStar Pictures.
+It was the first film produced by Tri-Star Pictures.

-The film was nominated for four Academy Awards, including Best Supporting Actress (Close), and it was nominated for a Golden Globe Award for Best Supporting Actress (Basinger).
-Many of the baseball scenes were filmed in 1983 at War Memorial Stadium in Buffalo, New York, built in 1937 and demolished in 1988.
+The film was nominated for four Academy Awards, including Best Supporting Actress (Close), and for a Golden Globe Award for Best Supporting Actress (Basinger).
+Many of the baseball scenes were filmed in 1983 at War Memorial Stadium in Buffalo, New York, built in 1937 and demolished in 1989.
 All-High Stadium, also in Buffalo, stood in for Chicago's Wrigley Field in a key scene.

 Plot

-In the 1910s Midwest, Roy Hobbs learns baseball from his father, who suffers a fatal heart attack.
-Lightning strikes a nearby tree, from which Roy makes a baseball bat, which he brands with a lightning bolt and the legend "Wonderboy".
+In the 1910s Midwest, Roy Hobbs learns baseball from his father Ed, who suffers a fatal heart attack.
+Lightning strikes a nearby tree, from which Roy makes a bat that he brands with a lightning bolt and the legend "Wonderboy."

-In 1923, 19-year-old Roy leaves behind his girlfriend, Iris, for a tryout with the Chicago Cubs arranged by scout Sam Simpson.
-On the train, Sam and Roy are snubbed by "The Whammer", a legendary ballplayer, and syndicated sportswriter Max Mercy.
+In 1923, 19-year-old Roy leaves behind his girlfriend, Iris Gaines, for a tryout with the Chicago Cubs arranged by scout Sam Simpson.
+On the train, Sam and Roy are snubbed by "The Whammer," a swaggering batter in the mold of Babe Ruth and sportswriter Max Mercy.
 While stopped at a carnival, Sam bets Max that Roy can strike out the Whammer in three pitches.
-Roy does so, drawing the attention of Harriet Bird, who has a murderous fixation on champion athletes.
-In her Chicago hotel room, Harriet shoots Roy in the stomach before throwing herself out the window.
-Health complications derail his baseball career.
+Roy does so, drawing the attention of Harriet Bird, who has a murderous fixation on athletes.
+Harriet lures Roy to her Chicago hotel room, shoots him in the stomach, then throws herself out the window.
+Health complications derail Roy's baseball career.

 Despite his age and unknown past, in 1939 the 35-year-old Roy is signed to the New York Knights, Major League Baseball's last-place team.
-Pop Fisher, the team's manager and part-owner, nearly demotes Roy to the Class B league, but is impressed by his power hitting during batting practice.
-During a home game against the Phillies, Pop benches star player Bartholomew "Bump" Bailey and has Roy pinch hit.
-Using "Wonderboy", Roy hits a triple that knocks the cover off the ball, making him an overnight sensation.
+The team's manager and part owner, Pop Fisher, nearly demotes Roy to the Class B league but is impressed by his power hitting during batting practice.
+During a game against the Philadelphia Phillies, Roy pinch hits for star player Bartholomew "Bump" Bailey.
+Using "Wonderboy," Roy hits a triple that knocks the cover off the ball, making him an overnight sensation.

-News of Roy's growing fame reaches Iris, Roy's high school girlfriend now living in Chicago.
+News of Roy's growing fame reaches Iris, now living in Chicago.
 In a game against the St. Louis Cardinals, Bump dies after crashing through the outfield wall while trying to make a catch.
-Roy becomes the starting right fielder, and his sensational hitting pulls the Knights up the National League standings.
-Assistant manager Red Blow reveals that Pop was forced to sell controlling interest of the team to a new majority owner, the Judge, but Pop will regain ownership if the Knights win the pennant.
-Unlike Bump, Roy refuses to be bribed by the Judge into throwing the season.
+Roy becomes the starting right fielder and his hitting pulls the Knights up the National League standings.
+Assistant manager Red Blow reveals that Pop was forced to sell controlling interest in the team to a new owner, the Judge, but will regain ownership if the Knights win the pennant.
+Unlike Bump, Roy refuses the Judge's bribe to throw the season.